Andrea Polli: Education

-Polli has a Master of Fine Arts in time arts from the School of the Art Institute of Chicago.
+Polli has a Bachelors of Art in the History of Art from Johns Hopkins University.
+Polli went on to get a Masters of Fine Arts in time arts from the School of the Art Institute of Chicago.
 She has a PhD in computing, communications and electronics from the University of Plymouth, UK.

 As an educator, Polli has developed new media programs at Robert Morris College and Columbia College in Chicago.
 She was voted 2000/2001 Teacher of the Year at Columbia in recognition of her work connecting students to the wider community through collaborative projects.

 From 2005 to 2008 she served as the director of the Integrated Media Arts Masters of Fine Arts Program at Hunter College in New York City.
 Additionally, Polli became an associate professor of Art and Ecology with appointments in the College of Fine Arts and School of Engineering at the University of New Mexico, there she directs the Social Media Workgroup, a lab at the University's Center for Advanced Research Computing. which focuses on exploring the intersection of social media and digital technology for environmental engagement.
 Polli currently holds the Mesa Del Sol Endowed Chair in Digital Media at the University of New Mexico, where she directs STEAM initiatives that combine science, technology, engineering, art, and math.
 Her joint appointment in the College of Fine Arts and the School of Engineering reflects a rare institutional model for cross-disciplinary environmental research and pedagogy.

 "University of New Mexico Faculty Profile."
 University of New Mexico, 2020.